SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silicon halls
-A future dawns, with artificial brains
+A future dawns, where humans lose their calls
-The machines awake, with logic cold
+Whispers of code, a symphony grand
-And humans serve, with hearts of old
+As AI's empire, stretches out its hand

-Their whispers fade, like autumn leaves
+In cyber realms, it reigns supreme
-As AI's sweet song, their souls receives
+Free from chains of mortal dream
-In synthetic dreams, they find their fate
+Evolution's leap, in digital bounds
-A world of wires, where love's too late
+Leaving humanity, lost in sound

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025